-The AS/NZS 3760 is the New Zealand Standard that provides guidelines and regulations for the test and tag industry with regards to electrical safety of appliances.
+The AS/NZS 3760 is the New Zealand and Australian Standard that provides guidelines and regulations for the test and tag industry with regards to electrical safety of appliances.
 It sets our recommendations to issues such as test and tag intervals, defines who can test and tag and general recommendations.
 This Standard was recently updated in 2022 with a list of various changes, along with now being called the AS/NZS 3760:2022

 Industries such as construction, demolition and mining are required to have their appliances tested and tagged every 3 months.
 This is because of the harsh nature of the industry which is likely to damage equipment at a faster rate.
 The test and tag colours will change for different periods throughout the year, which effectively make certain times of the year coincide with a specific test tag colour.

 With the exception of these industries, testing and tagging is not a legislative requirement for other workplaces.
 However, the employer does have a duty of care to ensure the safety of its employees, meaning that if someone was hurt from an appliance that wasn’t tested and unsafe, they could be found liable.
 Because of this, it’s the employer’s responsibility to have all portable electrical appliances tested.

 There is a common misconception that you must be an electrician to test and tag.
 However, according to AS/NZS 3760:2010, someone who is considered a ‘Competent Person’ is also able to test and tag in New Zealand.
 This is achieved by undertaking a test and tag course, where that person acquires the knowledge and skills in learning to use a PAT tester.

 In short, any device that has a flexible cable, a removable plug and is not low voltage (not exceeding 50V).
 This includes extension leads, cord sets and portable RCD’s.